Rania154/FOS/readme.md

 1. **Critical Section**: A critical section is a code segment that accesses shared resources.
 Only one process can execute a critical section at a time.
 The operating system uses locks or semaphores to enforce mutual exclusion and prevent multiple processes from executing the critical section at the same time.

 2. **Semaphores**: A semaphore is a variable that is used to control access to shared resources.
 The value of a semaphore can be either 0 or 1, with 0 indicating that the resource is being used by another process and 1 indicating that the resource is available.
 Processes wait (block) on a semaphore when the value is 0, and are released (unblocked) when the value becomes 1.

-Each technique has its own advantages and disadvantages, and the choice of which technique

 ## Deadlock Prevention Techniques in Operating Systems